Madonahs/Machine-Learning/README.md

 Practice Machine Learning.

 ## Prerequisites
-An open mind and an open heart, Strong Programmer +.
+An open mind and an open heart.

 ## Maintainers
 * **Madona Syombua**